restarian/brace_umd/README.md

 # Brace UMD
-A unified module definition script to support modules written with Requirejs, AMDefine and CommonJs syntax while working seamlessly with the r.js optimizer.
+A unified module definition script to support modules written with Requirejs, AMDefine and CommonJs syntax while working seamlessly with the r.js optimizer and the native global Object.

 ------------